How to Get a Restraining Order Against a Minor

 Complete and File All Necessary Documents

-When requesting a protective order in the state of California, you will need to fill in and file at least three complex legal forms.
+When requesting a protective order in the state of California, you will need to fill in and file a few complex legal forms.
 Should you make any errors, your case might be delayed, or your request could even be denied.

 Represent You at Your Restraining Order Hearing